drbenvincent/bayesian2afc/README.md

 # A tutorial on Bayesian models of perception

-**PLEASE RESPECT THAT THIS IS PRE-RELEASE CODE, ASSOCIATED WITH A PAPER THAT IS UNDER REVIEW.
-Citation details and a link to the paper will be provided if the manuscript is accepted for publication**
+This repository contains Matlab code associated with the paper:

+> Vincent (2015) [A tutorial on Bayesian models of Perception](), Journal of Mathematical Psychology. do:10.1016/j.jmp.2015.02.001

+If you find the paper and/or code useful, the best way to thank me is by citing me :)

 **This code is published under the MIT licence, see LICENSE.txt.**

-## About this respository
-This repository contains Matlab files that produced many of the figures in my paper:

-- Vincent, B. T. (submitted) A tutorial on Bayesian models of perception.
-[LINK TO PUBLISHER'S SITE HERE]()

-The paper and other Supplementary Material is available here: [PROVIDE URL HERE]()

 ## If... then...
 * **You can't get the code to work**, then feel free to email and I'll try my best to respond to clarify things.